DeSantis faces decisive moment with GOP debate

-Florida Gov. Ron DeSantis (R) is facing a make-or-break moment in next week’s second Republican presidential debate as he looks to give his campaign a boost amid falling poll numbers.
+Florida Gov. Ron DeSantis (R) is facing a make-or-break moment in this week’s second Republican presidential debate, as he looks to give his campaign a boost amid falling poll numbers.

-A CNN/University of New Hampshire poll released this week showed the governor dropping 13 points in the critical early state, falling behind candidates Vivek Ramaswamy, Nikki Haley, and Chris Christie.
+A CNN/University of New Hampshire poll released last week showed the governor dropping 13 points in the critical early state, falling behind candidates Vivek Ramaswamy, Nikki Haley and Chris Christie.

-But a knockout performance at next week’s debate could give DeSantis the much-needed boost in the polls Ramaswamy and Haley saw after their performance at the first debate last month.
+But a knockout performance at the debate could give DeSantis the much-needed boost in the polls that both Ramaswamy and Haley saw after their performance at the first debate last month.

 “The pressure is on DeSantis to do really well because of the fact he is slipping in the polls and he is slipping fast,” said Ford O’Connell, a Florida-based Republican strategist.